• Free shipping on all orders

 Summing Up

-Getting adequate fiber intake is essential for keeping your dog at peak health.
-Luckily, there are many different ways for you to help boost your dog’s fiber intake.
-We’ve covered many solutions on this list, ranging from high-fiber dog foods that you can feed your pooch daily to whole-food treats that can help to increase your dog’s intake over time.
+Fiber is essential for keeping your dog at peak health.
+Luckily, there are many products that boost your dog’s fiber intake.
+We’ve covered many solutions on this list, ranging from high-fiber dog foods that you can feed your canine daily to whole-food treats that can increase your dog’s intake over time.

 Featured Image Credit: Ellina Balioz, Shutterstock